 Demand feeding has become an overused and misinterpreted phrase.
 Formula fed babies are rarely demand fed.
 It’s mainly breast-fed babies.
-Whilst this is a good thing in the first few months to establish and increase supply.
+Whilst this is a good thing in the early months, to establish and increase supply.
 It’s not necessarily good practice long term.

 Many mums are stuck in a demand feeding cycle, thinking it is what they should be doing.
-Health professionals are telling mums to feed to sleep, as it won’t do any harm.
-In the short term this is true.
-However demand feeding long term, past 4 months, is inviting a whole heap of potential trouble.
+Health professionals tell mums to feed to sleep, as it won’t do any harm.
+In the short term, this is true.
+However, demand feeding long term, past 4 months, is inviting a whole heap of trouble.

 Demand feeding a cranky baby

 Demand feeding a cranky baby seems such a straightforward task for a parent.
 Instead, it’s potentially a recipe for lifelong eating disorders and obesity.
 In the 1940’s and 50’s when babies were fed to a schedule we rarely saw obese children and adults.
 Current rates of childhood obesity are at proportions increasing the likelihood of parents outliving children.

 Feeding a baby relies on a series of cues a baby gives to their caregiver.
 It depends on how the parent interprets those cues as to whether a baby receives a feed or is soothed and settled using alternative means.

 INSIGHT study findings

 Intervention Nurses Start Infants Growing on Healthy Trajectories